 Entrepreneurial capitalism is key to the success for entrepreneurship.
 But few words are as abused in the lexicon of the business world, as ill defined in the management literature, and as open to multiple meanings as entrepreneurship.
 The concept of entrepreneurship has been in our modern society for thousands of years and in the history of economic study the word has been overused, and in some cases underused.

-entrepreneurial capitalism: private capital, investing in private start-ups, with potential for a viable harvest
+Definition of entrepreneurial capitalism: private capital, investing in private start-ups, with potential for a viable harvest

 Jack Kemp: “Does government create jobs, or do entrepreneurs?
 Does government spending spur growth, or do lower taxes, less regulation, and spending limits?
 Can government direct investment better than the private sector?
 The answers to these questions provide the keys to designing a strategy for long-term growth in America.”